Bikatr7/EasyTL/SECURITY.md

 ## Acknowledgements

 Individuals who report security vulnerabilities responsibly will be acknowledged in the project documentation.
 If you would like to be acknowledged, please include a name or alias in your report.

-Please note: Public disclosure of the vulnerability without prior agreement is not recommended, as it could put the wider user community at risk.